codenart/codenart.github.io/_posts/2-css/2017-08-24-css-10-pseudo-classes.md

 Our tutorial about
 [Pseudo Classes & Pseudo Elements](https://codenart.github.io{{ page.url }} "ext")
 has finished.
-In the next tutorial, we'll meet width & height properties again.
+In the next tutorial, we'll meet the width & height properties again.
 Yes, we've used those properties many times since the early tutorials.
 But, to keep things simple at the beginning, I've not mentioned something about them. :D